Salomon Sense Ride 4 Review

-The upper on these kicks is a very breathable mesh that's awesome for ventilating the feet but not so great at protecting them from side impacts from rocks and sticks.
+The upper on these kicks is a breathable mesh that's awesome for ventilating the feet but not so great at protecting them from side impacts from rocks and sticks.
 If you have a wider foot like one of our testers, your smallest toe will visibly bulge the mesh, making it very vulnerable to painful side impacts.
-Fortunately, a TPU overlay toe cap does a decent job of protecting the big toe.
-Just remember that it isn't full thickness plastic, so avoid kicking anything directly.
+Fortunately, a TPU overlay toe cap does a decent job protecting the big toe.
+Remember that it isn't full-thickness plastic, so avoid kicking anything directly.

-The lugs aren't especially deep, but this allows them to stand up to harder surfaces like pavement longer.
+The lugs aren't especially deep, allowing them to stand up to harder surfaces like pavement longer.
 The Sense Ride uses the same Contagrip rubber found in the other popular Salomon shoes.
 We find it surprisingly effective on slick rock surfaces while, again, also being hard enough to take on regular urban jaunts.
-It feels as sticky as the rubber found on La Sportiva models while far exceeding the stickiness of Nike's rubber.

 This shoe doesn't feel remarkably stable, with an 8mm drop and a 27mm stacked height under the heel.
 The thick foam that absorbs impact for miles on flat terrain felt a bit unruly when we encountered uneven rocks, roots, and scree on runs in the mountains.
 It fell to the bottom half of the group in this metric.

 Overall, these are very comfortable shoes.
-The thin, breathable mesh uppers are about as close to "riding with the top down" as we want to be in a pair of trail runners, offering awesome ventilation and allowing for very quick drying times.
+The thin, breathable mesh uppers are about as close to "riding with the top down" as we want to be in a pair of trail runners, offering incredible ventilation and allowing for quick drying times.
 However, you may want to wear gaiters if you plan to travel through thicker underbrush.
 Salomon is known for making narrow shoes, and while we weren't swimming in these, they provide a workable amount of space for your feet to swell.
 At the same time, the quick-adjust laces keep your foot anchored in place.
 The low collar and padded tongue feel very comfortable, even for one tester who forgot his socks.

 We found these shoes comfortable as soon as we unboxed them.
 The tongue is somehow both light and nicely padded.
 High volume, high arched feet are particularly suited to the Sense Ride 4.
 The quick lace system provides an added level of convenience, and despite being made of a very thin cord, they tensioned the tongue evenly across the top of the foot without any pressure points.

 At 20.7 oz on our scale for a size 9.5, you could certainly pick a lighter option.
-Many of Salomon's elite-level trail shoes are lighter, less cushioned, and more sensitive, while these are tooled more towards the "everyman" runner.
+Many of Salomon's elite-level trail shoes are more lightweight, less cushioned, and more sensitive, while these are tooled more towards the "everyman" runner.

 However, these are by no means heavy shoes, as the weight from the thicker midsole is offset by the super light uppers.
-They might feel cumbersome compared to a minimally cushioned, zero-drop trail shoe but are nowhere near as clunky as heavier competitors, and they are way lighter and more nimble than many road running options.
+Compared to a minimally cushioned, zero-drop trail shoe, they might feel cumbersome but are nowhere near as clunky as heavier competitors.
+They are way lighter and more nimble than many road running options.